Skip to Main Content

 In plain terms?
 After using this technique, people’s hip flexors were less stiff and more responsive, making everyday movement easier and more efficient.
 That’s a big win for your hips, spine, and stride.
 By consciously tucking the pelvis under and engaging the glutes during the stretch, people were able to achieve:

-How to Do the Super Age Posterior Pelvic Tilt Stretch
+How to Do the Posterior Pelvic Tilt Stretch (PPTS)

-- Start in a half-kneeling position (right knee down, left foot forward, both knees at 90 degrees).
+1. Start in a half-kneeling position with your right knee on the ground, left foot forward, both knees at approximately 90 degrees.

-- Tuck your pelvis: engage your glutes and gently draw your pubic bone forward and up, flattening the curve of your lower back.
+2. Before you move, tuck your pelvis: squeeze your glutes and draw your pubic bone upward and forward, actively flattening the curve of your lower back.
+This is your posterior pelvic tilt.

-- Hold for 20–30 seconds, keeping your ribs stacked over your hips.
+5. Hold for 20–30 seconds.
+Keep your torso upright.
+Imagine stacking your head, shoulders, and ribs directly over your hips.

 This one simple adjustment to your stretch routine could help protect your posture, prevent injuries, and keep you moving like you mean it for decades to come.